 The Dragons of Terra Series by Brian Naslund

-This action-packed new fantasy series begins with Blood of an Exile.
+This action-packed new fantasy book series begins with Blood of an Exile.
 After being condemned to fight dragon’s for eternity as punishment for impersonating a fellow noble, Bershand becomes the most successful dragon-slayer in history until the king offers him a way out of his incarceration.
 If Bershand can kill a foreign monarch (and save a child in the process), he’ll walk free.
 Soon, Bershand realises that not only his fate, but that of the whole of Terra, lies in his hands.
 This cinematic fantasy debut will delight fans of Game of Thrones and dragon-lovers everywhere.

 Find out more about the first book in the series, Blood of an Exile.